 Campus Alcoholic Beverages Policy

-The sale, service, distribution, possession and consumption of alcoholic beverages shall comply with state and federal laws, city and county ordinances, and the licensing agreement with on-campus distributors which allows for the sale and service of alcoholic beverages.
+The sale, service, distribution, possession and consumption of alcoholic beverages shall comply with state and federal laws, city and county ordinances, and the licensing agreement with on-campus retailers which allows for the sale and service of alcoholic beverages.
 In addition the University has formulated the following policies governing the sale, service, distribution, possession and consumption of alcoholic beverages on campus.
-Refer to University of Central Florida Policy "Alcoholic Beverages on Campus" 3-115.1 and University of Central Florida Regulation "UCF-4.035 Alcoholic Beverages on Campus" for further information.
+Refer to University of Central Florida Policy 3-115.1 “Alcoholic Beverages on Campus” and University of Central Florida Regulation “UCF-4.035 Alcoholic Beverages on Campus” for further information.